Hakimbek/my-git-notes/Inspecting_Changes/Log/README.md

 ### By Date and Time:

 We can filter the output by date and time.
-We have to pass --after or -before argument to specify the date.
+We have to pass *--after* or *--before* argument to specify the date.
 These both argument accept a variety of date formats.
 It will run as follows:
 ```
 $ git log --after="yy-mm-dd"
 ```